The townspeople of Possum Springs in the world of Night in the Woods.

 - Jerkass Has a Point: She blasts Mae for her disruptive behavior during the party and robbing Bea of a much-needed opportunity to have fun.

-- Large Ham: Her first lines have her openly showing her hatred of fascists, disallowing them from speaking the party and refusing the give them a platform.
+- Large Ham: Her first lines have her openly showing her hatred of fascists, disallowing them from speaking at the party and refusing to give them a platform.